Alaska Airlines fleet: Livery

 In January 2016, the livery and logo received a major redesign.
 The Alaska wordmark was further streamlined and the design of the Eskimo logo was simplified and the ruffs on the parka were made more colorful.
 On the fuselage of planes, the stripes were eliminated and replaced by a "jelly bean" design with waves of dark blue, navy blue, teal, and green running up the side of the plane to the vertical stabilizer.
+A separate "global livery" solely for the airline's widebody fleet was announced in 2025 and debuted on its Boeing 787s in 2026.
+It replaces the smiling Alaska Native man on the vertical stabilizer with an array of blue and green colors that resemble the Aurora Borealis.